 Various state laws exist to protect a business’s intangible assets and information.
-Included in the Colorado state law system is the Uniform Trade Secrets Act (UTSA), which provides protection for “trade secrets.”
-In order for information to constitute a trade secret, the UTSA requires that it be both secret and of value.
+Included in the Colorado state law system is the Uniform Trade Secrets Act (UTSA), which provides protection for trade secrets.
+For information to constitute a trade secret, the UTSA requires that it be both secret and of value.
 Value will likely be assumed for any information that has any type of recognized commercial value, so the real issue under the UTSA is usually that of secrecy.

-For secrecy to exist, the UTSA requires that the reputed owner of the information take “protective measures” to guard against unwarranted disclosure of such information to those persons to whom access should not be given.
-What will be sufficient protective measures is a case-by-case issue and likely depends upon the type of information professed to be secret.
+For secrecy to exist, the UTSA requires that the reputed owner of the information take “protective measures” to guard against unwarranted disclosure of such information to those to whom access should not be given.
+What constitutes sufficient protective measures is a case-by-case issue and likely depends on the type of information professed to be secret.

-Customer Lists — Customer lists, a segment of information that business owners routinely believe is secret, may not be afforded the same general sense of secrecy as might be afforded to a secret recipe, formula or business method, although customer lists are certainly within the realm of information bases, which may be afforded trade secrecy protection.
-The issue of secrecy for customer base will revolve around the same issues as any potential secret: secrecy, value, measures taken to maintain secrecy, and such things as expense, time and effort necessitated to independently replicate the information.
+Customer lists — Customer lists, a segment of information that business owners routinely believe is secret, may not be afforded the same general sense of secrecy as might be afforded a secret recipe, formula or business method, although customer lists are certainly within the realm of information bases, which may be afforded trade secrecy protection.
+The issue of secrecy for customer base will revolve around the same issues as any potential secret: secrecy, value, measures taken to maintain secrecy and such things as expense, time and effort necessary to independently replicate the information.

 Just how far the owner of information must go to meet the protective measures requirement of secrecy is uncertain.
-Adopting a system that incorporates company-wide mandatory trade secrecy agreements and the like may be sufficient, or it may not.
+Adopting a system that incorporates company wide mandatory trade secrecy agreements and the like may be sufficient, or it may not.
 Adopting such measures certainly doesn’t hurt.